Introducing Chinati Artists in Residence for 2021

 Wong studied traditional ink painting at the Chinese University of Hong Kong; she received her MFA in sculpture at Yale University.
 She participated in the interdisciplinary ArcticCircle Residency program and co-chairs LASER (Leonardo Art Science Evening Rendezvous) an international program that brings together artists and scientists.
 Her most recent commissioned work Yes-Jet-Lag / 你好時差 is part of Art on Grid, a citywide, open-air exhibition presented by Public Art Fund.

-The Chinati Foundation’s Artist in Residence program is generously supported by the Milton and Sally Avery Arts Foundation and the Chinati Contemporary Council, a donor group composed of cultural leaders and art enthusiasts from around the world.
+The Chinati Foundation’s Artists in Residence program is generously supported by the Milton and Sally Avery Arts Foundation and the Chinati Contemporary Council, a donor group composed of cultural leaders and art enthusiasts from around the world.
 To learn more, click here.